🎁Recevez Une Boîte GRATUITE d'Oméga 3 Vegan DHA Pour Toute Commande De Plus De 50 CHF - Visitez Notre Shop !

 The components of weight gain

-An obvious factor in weight gain during pregnancy is the weight of the baby. baby.
-At full term, a newborn weighs around 3 to 4 kilos.
+An obvious component of weight gain during pregnancy is the baby’s weight.
+At term, a newborn baby weighs around 3 to 4 kilos.
 This weight represents a significant fraction of the total gain observed in most pregnant women.

 Amniotic fluid

-The amniotic fluid surrounds and protects the fetus during gestation.
-It plays a significant part in weight gain, with a volume of up to 1 liter, which represents around 1 kilo.
+Amniotic fluid surrounds and protects the foetus during gestation.
+It accounts for a significant proportion of weight gain, with a volume of up to 1 litre, which represents around 1 kilo.
 This fluid plays a key role in maintaining a stable environment for the baby, as well as its respiratory and digestive development.

 Placenta and uterus